Contact an Elder Abuse Lawyer Today

 - Medical care

 - Regular exercise and recreational activities

 Neglect is the most common type of elder abuse.
 It is especially high in nursing homes in which carers are overworked and underpaid.

 Elderly people can also suffer financial abuse when in care.
 In fact, this is the most subtle and insidious form of abuse because it is not always easy to detect.
 If you notice a sudden and significant drop in your loved one’s bank account or a surge in check writing, you may want to dig further.
 Certain con-artists become nursing home carers so that they can get close to elderly people and defraud them of their savings and pensions.

 Los Angeles lawyers specialize in getting justice for people who have been abused in nursing homes.
 Elder abuse lawyers in Los Angeles know how to conduct the kind of investigation that will produce the evidence needed to prove your case.
 Nursing home neglect attorneys know how to interview elderly people so that they tell the truth about what was done to them.
 They also know how to speak to members of staff in order to learn the scale and scope of the abuse.

 You should report any nursing home neglect you notice.
 You should hire lawyers for elder abuse and neglect before you report the abuse.
 And if your lawyer is able to gather enough evidence of wrongdoing, filing a lawsuit against a nursing home for negligence is your best option.

 The case may not get to court.
-The nursing home may prefer to settle rather than engage in a protracted legal struggle.
+The nursing home may prefer to settle rather than engage in a protracted legal struggle, as is what happens in civil cases.
 Suing a nursing home for neglect will allow your lawyer to subpoena documents and take depositions.
 This will provide them with the facts they need to pressure the nursing home to offer a good settlement.
 Contact our family law attorney today!